flopgov/flopradioapp/README.md

 ## 📝 Disclaimer

-*iPhone, iPad, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.
-This project is not affiliated with or endorsed by Apple.*
+*iPhone, iPad, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.*
+*Android and Google Play are trademarks of Google LLC.*
+*This project is not affiliated with or endorsed by Apple Inc. or Google LLC.*